DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

                               mode='dl',
                               ...)

 The deep learning method is based on the Tensorfolw framework, which processes in CPU by default and also supports GPU after installing tensorflow-gpu.
-There are three usage stratrges:
+There are in total three usage strategies:

 - 0: processing in CPU;
 - 1: processing in GPU with increasing memory according to the data scale;
 - 2: processing in GPU with limited memory (2048M).
 Change the memory limit by the argument ``dl_memory_limit``.